SOULA

 Laura Ferguson, PhD

-Laura Ferguson is an independent historian who specializes in the history of the American West.
-She cares deeply about public history and working closely with communities on projects that bring their history to light.
-She previously worked as a curator at the High Desert Museum and taught at Whitman College as a visiting assistant professor.
-Laura serves on the Oregon Heritage Commission and the Oregon Historical Quarterly board.
+Laura Ferguson is the founder and principal historian of Time and Place Historical Research.
+She specializes in the history of the American West and public history and is invested in working closely with communities on projects that bring their history to light.
+Laura serves on the Oregon Historical Quarterly board.
+She previously worked as a curator at the High Desert Museum, taught at Whitman College as a visiting assistant professor, and served on the Oregon Heritage Commission.
 She received her doctorate from the University of Michigan.
 Laura lives in Bend, Oregon, where she enjoys trail running and spending time on the river.

 Jocelyn Lee